Nexesenex/kobold.cpp/README.md

 Presentation :

 Croco.Cpp (CCPP) is a fork of the experimental branch of KoboldCPP (KCPP), mainly aimed at NVidia Cuda users (I'm myself using Ampere GPUs, it MIGHT support the other backends also, everything is compîled but Hipblas/ROCm, but it's not tested), with a few modifications accordingly to my own needs :
+- A more cluttered GUI that I had to enlarge to put all my mess.
-- More context steps in GUI, as well as more Blas Batch Size (supports MMVQ 1-8 for example)
+- More context steps in GUI, as well as more Blas Batch Size (supports MMVQ 1-8 for example).
+- Physical Blas Batch Size Exposed and configurable.
-- 26 different modes of quantization for the context cache (F16, 20 KV modes with Flash Attention, 5 K modes without Flash Attention for models like Gemma)
+- 22 or so different modes of quantization for the context cache (F16, around 15 KV modes with Flash Attention, 7 quantum legacy K cache modes without Flash Attention for models like Gemma).
+- KV cache supports IQ4_NL and Q6_0 (except for Gemma), thanks to Ikawrakow.
+- Supports inference for B16 models in Cuda (thanks Ikawrakow).
+- Supports inference for new quants made by Ikawrakow (Q6_0 legacy for irregularly shaped tensors ; IQ_2K, 3K, 4K, 5K, 6K (first gen) ; IQ2_KS, 4_KSS, 4_KS (second gen, working with IK's reworked MMVQ template) ; IQ2_KT, 3_KT, 4_KT (Trellis, working with a restored DMMV kernel).
+- A dozen or so commits taken from Ikawrakow's IK_Llama.CPP for performances (notably on Gemma).
+That includes a few more GGML ops.
 - A slightly different benchmark (one flag per column instead of a single flag space).
-- 8 Stories slots instead of 6 in the web-interface (KLite).
+- 10 Stories slots instead of 6 in the web-interface (KLite).
-- Often some PRs unsupported/not yet supported in KCPP.
+- Often some PRs unsupported/not yet supported in KCPP (I look especially at Cuda and KV cache related PRs).
 - More infos displayed in the CLI, without activating debug mode.
-- Smartcontext instead of contextshift by default in GUI for compatibility with Gemma
+- Smartcontext instead of contextshift by default in GUI for compatibility with Gemma.
+- Support the edition of NORM_EPS_RMS value.
+- More logging out of debug mode.
+- Support EmphasisFSM by Yoshku to handle the "" and ** formatting in KCPP and SillyTavern (mostly, if you have troubles of chat (thoughts, actions, dialogues) formatting, and anti-slop doesn't cut it for your needs somehow).
-- Since 1.71010, an enhanced model layers autoloader on GPU, based on Concedo's code and Pyroserenus formulas, but different from Henky's subsequent commit on KCPP-official.
-It's compatible with KV_Quants, works in single and multi-GPU, is accessible in CLI and GUI modes, and can be configured easily in tandem with tensor split for an entirely customized loading accordingly to one's rig and needs.
+- Since 1.71010, an enhanced model layers autoloader on GPU (which is less and less cluttered and bugged lol), based on Concedo's code and Pyroserenus formulas, but different from Henky's subsequent commit on KCPP-official.
+It's compatible with KV_Quants, accounts for FA, MMQ, LowVram, works in single and multi-GPU (up to 16?), is accessible in CLI and GUI modes, and can be configured easily in tandem with tensor split for an entirely customized loading accordingly to one's rig and needs.

 Recommanded settings for Commande Line Interface / GUI :
 ```
---flashattention (except for Gemma)
+--flashattention (except for Gemma?)
 --blastbatchsize 128 (256 for Gemma)
 --usecublas mmq (for NVidia users, MMQ mode is faster)
 ```